 All new patients receive a comprehensive exam.
-In our practice, we take the time to carefully examine all of your teeth and the structures that support them, including the bone, muscle, tissue and jaw joints.
+At our Point Loma dental clinic, we take the time to carefully examine all of your teeth and the structures that support them, including the bone, muscle, tissue and jaw joints.
 We also screen for oral cancers and periodontal disease, and evaluate your bite to determine if your teeth and jaw are properly aligned.
 This is YOUR time.
 We want to hear what you have to say about your past dental care and your expectations for the future; you are never rushed during the examination.
-After the examination, we discuss the findings and develop a plan together.
+After your comprehensive examination, a Point Loma dental professional will discuss the findings and develop a plan with you.

-We take X-rays if necessary.
-We use the latest in digital radiograph (x-ray) technology to examine the teeth and bones, only taking what is absolutely necessary because we believe in “one size fits one” and take films according to what is appropriate for you, not what your insurance will pay for.
+We take dental X-rays if necessary.
+Our Point Loma dental clinic uses the latest in digital radiography (x-ray) technology to examine the teeth and bones, only taking what is absolutely necessary because we believe in “one size fits one” and take films according to what is appropriate for you, not what your insurance will pay for.
 If you provide x-rays from your previous dentist, we evaluate them and use them if they pass our quality test.
 By understanding what the structures of the mouth normally look like on an x-ray film, Dr. De Rosier can diagnose problems in the teeth and jaws.
 For adults, x-rays can:

 - Show areas of decay that Dr. De Rosier can’t see with just a visual examination, such as areas between the teeth